Osteoarthritis In Cats

 Complementary therapies

 These include physiotherapy, acupuncture, osteopathy, and laser therapy, amongst others.
-There is poor regulation of many of these practices, so always speak to your vet about whether they recommend a specific practitioner.
+They can be a great accompaniment to other therapies, however there is poor regulation of many of these practices, so always speak to your vet about whether they recommend a specific practitioner.
 Complementary therapy should never be administered without signed permission from your vet, as they are not all suitable for every pet.

 Nutraceuticals

-Supplements can be given as tablets or capsules, or are already included in a joint diet, such as Royal Canin mobility.
+Supplements can be given as tablets or capsules, or are already included in a joint diet.
 There are many conflicting reports about their effectivity, but on the whole there is insufficient evidence to be certain of a benefit in veterinary patients.
-They are harmless if used properly, but shouldn’t be relied upon as a sole therapy.
+They are harmless if used properly but shouldn’t be relied upon as a sole therapy.

 Surgery